Superior Court of New Jersey Law Division, Special Part

 not about the money.

-Case dismissed without prejudice due to plan to refile at later date
+Case dismissed without prejudice due to the plaintiffs’ plan to refile at a later date